NabJa/A2ICD/README.md

 This MVP predicts ICD-10 codes from user input.

-The app uses a locally running whisper-base model (OpenAI) to transcribe audio to text.
-To predict ICD-10 codes a prompt engenieered DeepSeek-V3 API call is used.
+The app uses a locally running whisper model (OpenAI) to transcribe audio to text.
+To predict ICD-10 codes a prompt engenieered DeepSeek-V3 is called via the OpenAI API.

 **Input panels**